zoot101/snapraid-daily/README.md

 Note that some examples are also provided in the docs for using **cron** to run the script.

-## Running as a Non-Root User via Systemd
+## Running as a Standard User with Systemd

 Note that by default all of the above service files will run as root.
 This is probably fine for most users, however if one wants to run